Ask Experts Questions for FREE Help!

 The pet stores are full of toys that many dogs will quickly chew up into

-pieces they could choke on or cause intestinal blockages.
+Pieces they could choke on or cause intestinal blockages.
 If you are not

-there to watch, stick to sturdy stuff such as Nylabones and Kongs.
+There to watch, stick to sturdy stuff such as Nylabones and Kongs.
 Keep a

-close eye on chew toys and quickly discard anything that is coming apart in
+Close eye on chew toys and quickly discard anything that is coming apart in

-pieces.
+Pieces.
 Rawhide is especially bad because it swells after being swallowed.

 These problems are the worst with, but not limited to, large, aggressive

-chewers such as Labs.
+Chewers such as Labs.

 Ropes from the pets' store quickly turn to hazardous shreds.
 Ones I made

-lasted much better.
+Lasted much better.
 Go to a hardware or home center that sells rope by the

-foot.
+Foot.
 Buy 2' of 3/4" poly rope.
 Melt the ends, and tie knots in it.
 Get

-them as tight as possible, put it in a vise and pound it with a hammer.
+Them as tight as possible, put it in a vise and pound it with a hammer.
 Watch

-carefully, and be ready to discard when it comes apart.
+Carefully, and be ready to discard when it comes apart.

-Not only do you need to turn away, but walk off. with their short attention spans, a few minutes is enough. ayelp maybe better than a whimper.
+Not only do you need to turn away, but walk off.
+With their short attention spans, a few minutes is enough.
+Ayelp maybe better than a whimper.

-With a new puppy, see the sticky at http://www.askmehelpdesk.com/dogs/in...tml#post251802
+With a new puppy, see the sticky at https://www.askmehelpdesk.com/dogs/i...tml#post251802

 jillianleab's Avatar